MicrosoftDocs/cpp-docs/docs/intrinsics/div64.md

 Divides a 64-bit integer *dividend* by a 32-bit integer *divisor*.
 Stores the remainder in the 32-bit integer pointed to by *remainder*, and returns the 32 bits of the quotient.

+This intrinsic is new in Visual Studio 2019.

 ## Syntax

 ```C